openharmony/docs/en/device-dev/driver/driver-hdf-sample.md

 ## Compiling the Code for Interaction<a name="section6205173816412"></a>

-The following is the sample code compiled based on HDF for interaction between the driver and user-state applications:
+The following is the sample code compiled based on HDF for interaction between the driver and user-state applications.
+You can place the code in **drivers/adapter/uhdf** for compilation.
+For details about the **build.gn** file, see **drivers/framework/sample/platform/uart/dev/build.gn**.

 ```
 #include <fcntl.h>